LUK3D/mimmo/README.md

 ---

-I used flutter because I want Mimmo to have OS level access so it can interact with computer resources and file system.
-This makes it more powerfull the other assistents.
+I choose flutter because I want Mimmo to have OS level access so it can interact with computer resources and file system.
+This makes it more powerfull then other assistents.

-The web interface is used for the main panel UI and for the browser (chrome) native speech to text trasncription so the user can speak with Mimmo without the need to use another AI ai
+The web interface is used for the main panel UI and for the browser (chrome) native speech to text trasncription so the user can speak with Mimmo without the need of another AI ai

-> This can be replaced with whisper in the feature.
+> This can be replaced with Whisper in the feature.

-Pocketbase is an awesome realtime database that the user can use locally so we won't going to store users personal information in the cloud.
+Pocketbase is an awesome realtime database that the user can use locally because we won't going to store users personal information in the cloud.

 ## Basic structure: `Ongoing...`